wormfare/account-abstraction-alchemy/README.md

 Important: if you want to send batch transactions use Light account type.

+Currently supported entry point versions:
+ - 0.6

-Currently supports only Entry point versions: 0.6 Currently supports smart accounts: Simple, Light
+Currently supported smart accounts:
+- Simple (does not support batch transactions)
+- Light (supports batch transactions)

 Tested on Android and Web platforms, but should work on all platforms.